-WARRENDALE, PA—The Materials Research Society (MRS) is proud to announce the Vice President, Secretary and new Board members for the 2014 year, elected by the Society's global membership of over 16,400.
+WARRENDALE, PA–The Materials Research Society (MRS) is pleased to announce the vice president, secretary and new board members for 2017, elected by the Society's global membership of almost 15,000.

-In addition, the election brings five new members to the MRS Board of Directors who will serve three-year terms beginning January 1, 2014.
+The election also brings five new members to the MRS Board of Directors, who will each serve three-year terms beginning January 1, 2017.
 They are:

 The MRS Board of Directors is the governing body of the Materials Research Society and is responsible for setting the strategic direction of major Society activities.